Standardbred Retirement Foundations Mission Statement

 SRF also requires all adopted horses to have a Vet Follow-up Form submitted semi-annually.
 It recommends that adopters do this at the time of spring and fall vaccinations.
 This forms assures that the care remains adequate.

 SRF welcomes questions and visits.
 The farms SRF uses are owned by individuals, SRF does not own a farm.
 A visit can be scheduled in as quickly as a day.
-These farms are located in NJ, VA, KY, NC, MN, NY, and at many foster homes.
+These farms are located in NJ, VA, KY, NC, MN, NY, and at many foster homes around the country.

 SRF's federal tax returns can be accessed on the internet or requested at any time.